KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/13-underworld-realm-of-the-dead.md

 **Function 1: The Centropic Underworld (Embodiment as Trial)**

 * **The Declivous Entry:**
-    A Centropic being (Avatar, Messiah, L₄ agent like Inanna) moves declivously from supernal layers (L₃/L₄) into the Embodied (L₁) layer.
+    A Centropic essence (Avatar, Messiah, L₄ agent like Inanna) moves declivously from supernal layers (L₃/L₄) into the Embodied (L₁) layer.

 * **The Domain:**
     This L₁ layer, dominated by IL₁ (Khaonic) resonance and L₂ (SS / SM: Anthra / Nousa) noise, is the "underworld" or "hell" from their supernal perspective.